-&lt;sup>3 Great Eastern Ry.
+1 Great Eastern Ry.
 V. Haughley Overseers (1886) 23 S.L.R.
 611.

-- Establish if the works are conditional on the lease arrangement, for example, the rent reflects the existing state or are the works associated with a dilapidation clause. - Check if the valuation is based on the property being in a shell state with separate additions for fit out. - Identify the reasons for any parts being incapable of beneficial occupation. - Consider if the redevelopment affects the unit of valuation. - Establish if any pertinents will continue to be used.
-These may be outbuildings used for storage, yard/open space used for storage/car parking etc. - Establish on whose behalf the work is being carried out.
+- 3.8.
+Establish if the property, or part of the property, will be occupied throughout the duration of the project, in part or in whole. - 3.9.
+Establish if the property is let and if so, if the rent paid or lease agreement has been altered temporarily or until lease end date. - 3.10.
+Establish if the works are conditional on the lease arrangement, for example, the rent reflects the existing state or are the works associated with a dilapidation clause. - 3.11.
+Check if the valuation is based on the property being in a shell state with separate additions for fit out. - 3.12.
+Identify the reasons for any parts being incapable of beneficial occupation - 3.13.
+Consider if the redevelopment effects the unit of valuation. - 3.14.
+Establish if any pertinents will continue to be used. - 3.15.
+Consider whether the property been 'constructively vandalised' with the purpose of reducing / avoiding rating liability. - 3.16.
+Establish who is carrying out the work, i.e. Landlord or Tenant. - 3.17.
+Establish when the work commenced.